Frank Lloyd Wright’s Birthday Cake Recipe

 Have eggs at room temperature.
 Separate eggs.
 Beat the egg yolks well.
 Add sugar gradually and beat until light and foamy.
 Add cake flour.
 Set aside.

-Beat the egg yolks, cream of tartar, and salt until stiff, but do not overheat.
+Beat the egg whites, cream of tartar, and salt until stiff, but do not over beat.
 Fold egg whites into the batter by hand.
 Pour the batter into pans and bake at 300 degrees for 40-60 minutes.
 When cakes are done, remove from pans and cool completely on racks.

 20 oz. strawberry jam

 Beat whipping cream until thick , add sugar and continue to beat until stiff.

 1/3 cup sugar